fheyen/guitar-exercise-generator/README.md

 ## Contribution

 Feel free to contribute through issues or pull requests, for example by adding more exercise patterns.
+Any ideas are welcome!